augustoliks/aws-mini-book/docs/index.md

 AWS cloud concepts studies guide.

-The repository was created to centralized informations and notes about AWS.
-The objective of the content is provides a solid base to prepare students for AWS certificates exams.
+The repository was created to centralize informations and notes about the principal components of the AWS Cloud Provider.
+The objective this project is provides a solid base to prepare students for AWS certificates exams.

+The repository is an open initiative, collaborate with your PR :smile: :rocket:

 TODO: Summary